peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 {{?RFC8901}}, and {{!RFC9615}}.
 DNS-specific terminology can be found in {{!RFC9499}}.

-## Design Requirements for Delegation Maintenance
+## Design Goals for Delegation Maintenance

 When the parent operator is interested in notifications for delegation maintenance (such as DS or NS update hints), a service will need to be